robertbishop1/robertbishop1.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Here are some recent projects that I have completed.

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+## This project is a simple calculator for movie theater profits.
 ```c++
 // This application calculates gross and net box office profit for a theater.
 #include <iostream>